qruto/laravel-wave/README.md

 Depend on web server configuration you may notice that the connection drops at a certain interval.
 SSE automatically reconnecting after request timeout.
 Don't worry to lost events during reconnection, Laravel Wave stores events history in one minute by default.
 You can change `resume_lifetime` value in config file.

-Looks like http and web servers weren't ready for persisted connections and set traps at several stages.
-Some of them disables on the package level:
+Looks like http and web servers weren't expect persisted HTTP connections and set traps at several stages 😟 Some of them disables on the package level:

 - [default_socket_timeout](https://www.php.net/manual/ru/filesystem.configuration.php#ini.default-socket-timeout) set to `-1`
 - [max_execution_time](https://www.php.net/manual/en/info.configuration.php#ini.max-execution-time) set to `0` by [set_time_limit](https://www.php.net/manual/ru/function.set-time-limit) function